 Love is a language of the soul, it excites, encourages and makes friendships meaningful and fun.
 Yet loving friendships are rare gems.
-These priceless treasures are the desire of many, but friendships without love are like ships without sails and tunnels without light at the end.
+These priceless treasures are the desire of many but the reality of few.
+Friendships without love are like ships without sails and tunnels without light at the end.

 Love is the glue that holds strong friendships together, even in hard and uncertain times, but not all friends are loving.
 Some friends only stick around when things are going well for you.
 They will say the right words at the right time and they will exhibit the qualities of a loving friend, but as soon as you come upon hard times and you can't meet their demands and expectations, their love becomes a distant memory.

 This Bible passage implies that love is a trait of a good friend, and a good friend will love you at all times and in any situation—good or bad.
 Good friends don't look for opportunities to excuse themselves from expressing their love to you, but rather look for opportunities to further express their love to you.